8 Facts About Corgis

 The Pembroke Welsh Corgi originated in Pembrokeshire.
 They were brought into the area by Flemish weavers that Henry I of Britain invited to live and work in the area in 1107.

-Corgis at Home
+Corgi Herding Behavior at Home

-Due to this herding instinct, Corgis can sometimes attempt to herd other pets, family members, and children.
 They may nip at heels in order to herd and direct the flow of people, which can make them a better fit for families with older children who are not as likely to be thrown off balance by the playful behavior.
 It’s important to acknowledge this instinct and manage it early on with training and socialization so it does not grow into a behavioral issue.

 As with any working dog, Corgis need a job to do and, without one, they may decide to make it their job to herd their families.
+Similar to managing prey drive in dogs, you can also work with your Corgi early to redirect herding behavior into more appropriate, positive channels.